 The laws governing employer-employee relationships are complex.
 While principles of fair and equal treatment are the foundation for most of these laws, it is important to recognize that companies have considerable latitude to hire, fire, and generally run their businesses as they choose.

-At Cannon, Mihill & Winkles, we have extensive experience representing employers and employees when serious disputes arise in the workplace.
-Our lawyers are also adept at advising and assisting employers who wish to establish effective workplace policies and do all they can to minimize their risk of costly litigation.
-Balance and perspective gained on both sides of this equation is a key asset for our clients.
+Thomas J. Mihill has extensive experience representing employers and employees when serious disputes arise in the workplace.
+He is also adept at advising and assisting employers who wish to establish effective workplace policies and do all they can to minimize their risk of costly litigation.
+Balance and perspective gained on both sides of this equation is a key asset for his clients.

 In-depth knowledge of both federal and state of Georgia employment laws, as well as the deadlines and procedures specific to federal court litigation, will likely be essential in your case.
-Atlanta employment law attorney Logan Winkles is an active member of the Federal Bar Association and he served as a judicial law clerk for a distinguished United States Magistrate prior to entering private practice.
-Our firm can be a difference-making resource for you in matters such as:
+Atlanta employment law attorney Thomas J. Mihill is here to help in matters such as:

-We offer informed counsel in our clients' best interests.
-Our lawyers have the trial skills to represent you zealously in court, along with the proven ability to achieve just outcomes through negotiations, mediation and arbitration.
-For a consultation with a lawyer who will prioritize your case and recognize all that you have on the line, contact us anytime.
+Mr. Mihill offers informed counsel to his clients' best interests.
+He has the trial skills to represent you zealously in court, along with the proven ability to achieve just outcomes through negotiations, mediation and arbitration.
+For a consultation with a lawyer who will prioritize your case and recognize all that you have on the line, contact Thomas Mihill.

-At Cannon, Mihill & Winkles, we have a balanced employment law practice.
-Our Georgia-licensed employment contract attorneys will work with you closely to ensure alignment with your specific goals as either an employer or employee.
-We are adept at spotting potential issues and determining whether certain provisions may be enforceable under the law.
+Thomas Mihill offers a balanced employment law practice.
+He is a Georgia-licensed employment contract attorney that will work with you closely to ensure alignment with your specific goals as either an employer or employee.
+He is adept at spotting potential issues and determining whether certain provisions may be enforceable under the law.
 This knowledge covers the spectrum of contract review, negotiations and litigation involving:

 Business relationships evolve and break down for many reasons.
 Consequently, employment contract disputes arise over a vast range of issues, from whether proper compensation was paid or a firing was lawful to what employment activity someone can pursue when leaving a company.

-Our clients benefit from the perspective we have gained on both sides of such high-value disputes.
-We will recognize how financially and personally significant your case may be for you and offer the utmost in focused guidance.
+Clients benefit from the perspective Thomas Mihill has gained on both sides of such high-value disputes.
+He will recognize how financially and personally significant your case may be for you and offer the utmost in focused guidance.
 If litigation in court is required, you will have a dedicated, proven lawyer on your side.
-For a consultation with the Atlanta-based employment lawyer best equipped to address your concerns, call or email us now.
+For a consultation with the Atlanta-based employment lawyer best equipped to address your concerns, call or email Thomas Mihill.

 Often referred to as "noncompetes," restrictive covenants that govern what employees can lawfully do when they leave their employers have become a common practice across many business sectors.
 Businesses must protect their proprietary data and customer relationships.
 Executives, sales professionals and other individuals naturally wish to avoid burdensome restrictions and keep their options open.

-At Cannon, Mihill & Winkles, our attorneys have extensive experience reviewing noncompete agreements, advising clients on their enforceability and taking action when disputes arise.
-Our knowledge of current Georgia law and recent judicial decisions in this area equips us well to:
+Thomas Mihill has extensive experience reviewing noncompete agreements, advising clients on their enforceability and taking action when disputes arise.
+His knowledge of current Georgia law and recent judicial decisions in this area equips him well to:

 Noncompetition agreements should be drafted with careful attention to detail.
 Terms that may be unduly restrictive and subject to successful challenge may involve geographic limits, the amount of time the agreement applies and whether their business purpose is properly defined and justified.

-If you have any concern involving a noncompetition agreement, a lawyer at our Atlanta firm will address it with care and resolve.
+If you have any concern involving a noncompetition agreement, Thomas Mihill can help you address it with care and resolve.
 You can depend on honest, forthright advice based on a thorough assessment of your rights and viable options.
-Call or email us anytime at Cannon, Mihill & Winkles for a consultation.
+Call or email Thomas Mihill for a consultation.

 Complaints that an employer didn't pay overtime, required off-the-clock work or denied employees meal and rest breaks can be serious.
 Many such unfair compensation practices are covered by the federal Fair Labor Standards Act (FLSA).
 If you are an employee whose right to fair pay has been violated or a Georgia employer that must confront this issue, it is essential to consult a lawyer with employment litigation experience at the federal level.

-At Cannon, Mihill & Winkles, an Atlanta wage-and-hour law attorney with extensive relevant experience is here to help you.
-We maintain an active, balanced employment law practice and welcome inquiries from both employers and workers with concerns involving issues such as:
+Thomas J. Mihill, an Atlanta wage-and-hour law attorney with extensive relevant experience is here to help you.
+He maintains an active, balanced employment law practice and welcomes inquiries from both employers and workers with concerns involving issues such as:

 The line between reasonable efforts to maximize productivity and violations of federal employment law can be difficult to discern.
 Some overtime disputes and other unfair pay claims result from employers' decisions to cut corners and skirt the law.
 Many others are caused simply by lack of legal knowledge.
-In addition to aggressively pursuing fair resolution of such claims, we often assist our business clients by examining their employment practices and ensuring they are in compliance with all applicable laws.
+In addition to aggressively pursuing fair resolution of such claims, Thomas Mihill often assists his business clients by examining their employment practices and ensuring they are in compliance with all applicable laws.

-To discuss whether you have a viable wage-and-hour or overtime claim or to get the representation you need to defend your company, contact us now at Cannon, Mihill & Winkles.
+To discuss whether you have a viable wage-and-hour or overtime claim or to get the representation you need to defend your company, contact Thomas Mihill today.

 After the EEOC receives both the charge and the employer's position statement, it conducts a preliminary investigation and usually offers both parties the opportunity to mediate.
 If the voluntary mediation is unsuccessful then either one of two things will happen: first, in some circumstances, the EEOC will file suit on behalf of the employee or, second, the EEOC will issue a right-to-sue letter which allows the employee the opportunity to file a discrimination lawsuit within 180 days.

 There are a number of important deadlines that both employees and employers must keep in mind in either filing or responding to a charge.
-The Atlanta employment lawyers at Cannon, Mihill & Winkles have considerable experience representing both employees and employers in filing and responding to EEOC charges.
-If you are an employee who feels like you've been discriminated or if you are an employer who has received notice of a charge filed against you, then we would be happy to speak with you.
+The Atlanta attorney, Thomas Mihill offers considerable experience representing both employees and employers in filing and responding to EEOC charges.
+If you are an employee who feels like you've been discriminated or if you are an employer who has received notice of a charge filed against you, then he would be happy to speak with you.

 Although everyone knows that there is no place for sexual harassment in the work place, the unfortunate fact is that it occurs with far more frequency than anyone would like to admit.
 For employees, sexual harassment from supervisors or colleagues can be both humiliating and terrifying.
 For employers, creating a safe working environment is both legally required and in the best interest of staff and customers alike.

-The employment attorneys at Cannon, Mihill & Winkles have vigorously and successfully represented both employees and employers in sexual harassment cases.
-While Cannon, Mihill & Winkles is proud of its litigation success, it is equally as proud of the opportunities to advise employers about best practices and ways to create harassment-free work places and limit their potential exposure.
-If you feel that you have been a victim of harassment at work or if you'd like to speak with an attorney about ways to prevent harassment in your office or work, the attorneys at Cannon, Mihill and Winkles would be happy to take your call.
+Thomas Mihill has vigorously and successfully represented both employees and employers in sexual harassment cases.
+While he is proud of his litigation success, Mr. Mihill is equally as proud of the opportunities to advise employers about best practices and ways to create harassment-free work places and limit their potential exposure.
+If you feel that you have been a victim of harassment at work or if you'd like to speak with an attorney about ways to prevent harassment in your office or work, attorney Thomas Mihill is here to take your call.